lsrcz/RegExSynthesis/README.md

 If we try to expand the Kleene star for depth `p`, the sequence of n `star 0`s will cause the matcher to insert (p-1)((p-1)^n-1)/(p-2)+1 fresh symbolic boolean values.
 It is O((p-1)^n).
 That is not acceptable.

-Although the issue can be resolved by prune the sketch space, such as ensuring the first component of `select` or `concat` instruction is not of the same opcode, and banning the nested star.
+Although the issue can be resolved by pruning the sketch space, such as ensuring the first component of `select` or `concat` instruction is not of the same opcode, and banning the nested star.
 But how to deal with this one:

 ```racket
 (list (...)